2 days-1 night

 Extra and personal expenses

-We will stay in a mountain hat in one of the wildest area of the Abruzzo, Lazio e Molise National Park, to increase chances and observe wildlife at sunrise and sunset.
+We will stay in a mountain hut in one of the wildest area of the Abruzzo, Lazio e Molise National Park, to increase chances and observe wildlife at sunrise and sunset.

 The accommodation will be in a shared room with the bathroom, hot water and electricity.
 We will propose you a rich dinner and a hearty breakfast.
-You will need personal sleeping bag.
+You will need personal sleeping sheet.
+Due to the particular summer drought, water use for showers may be restricted by the operator.

 Although the best season to observe wolves is in winter, that experience allows us to know the high sociality of the packs.
 During the summer season highs plateau are frequented by wolves to catch wild boars, hares, roe deers and deers.